-30. A standard year of instance commenced on 29 September 2021.
-Final assessment for a particular module counted within the year of instance takes place in June 2022, with an opportunity to resit or resubmit in September 2022.
-The student does not take the assessment in June 2022, but does so for the first time at the resit or resubmission opportunity in September 2022.
-The module is treated as completed, because the assessment was taken within 13 calendar months of 29 September 2021, the start of the year of instance.
+29. A standard year of instance commenced in late September.
+Final assessment for a particular module counted within the year of instance takes place the following June, with an opportunity to resit or resubmit three months later in September.
+The student does not take the assessment in June, but does so for the first time at the resit or resubmission opportunity in September.
+The module is treated as completed, because the assessment was taken within 13 calendar months of the start of the year of instance.